Easy Steakhouse Bread: Tall, Dark, and Handsome Mini-Loaves

 Softened butter is the BEST!
 Steak on the side would be good, too.

 The dough should fill a third to half of the pan when you place the dough into the pan after shaping.
 If the pans are too big for the amount of dough, your loaves will look squat.
-If the pans are too small, the dough may rise too high and tear as it bakes.
+If the pans are too small, the dough may rise too high and tear as it bakes

 Parting Thoughts: I first published this recipe 12 years ago.
 Since then, I have revised the recipe and tested some substitutions.
 Originally, I made dinner rolls, but we like the mini-loaves better.
 They are more authentic.
 Speaking of authenticity, you must serve these loaves with softened butter, just like in restaurants.
 It is the absolute best way to eat this bread.
+And one more thing…if you should have any of this bread long enough to grow stale, try making this Bread Crumb Pudding.

 If you like to use a bread machine…